Timeline for the day of the September 11 attacks: 8:00 a.m.

 8:46: (Note: The exact time is disputed.
 The 9/11 Commission Report states that Flight 11 struck the North Tower at 8:46:40 a.m., NIST reports 8:46:30 a.m., and some other sources claim 8:46:26 a.m.)
 Flight 11 crashes into the North Tower of the World Trade Center.
-The plane plows almost directly midway into the North Tower's central core at roughly 466 mph, while striking the center of the north face between floors 93 and 99.
+The plane, banked to the left and travelling at roughly 466 mph, strikes the center of the tower's north face between floors 93 and 99, and plows almost directly midway into the tower's central core.
 Hundreds are killed instantly, including everyone on the plane and untold others inside the North Tower.
 The impact gouges a plane-shaped hole spanning nearly the width of the skyscraper and triggers an explosion that can be seen and heard for miles.
 At least 166 windows are broken in the North Tower.
-The blast also shatters windows in the adjacent South Tower as its western and northern facades are battered by debris.
+The blast also shatters windows in the adjacent South Tower as its western and northern facades are hit by debris.
 Sweltering heat is felt by South Tower occupants across from the burning floors, and the smoke, blowing southeast, seeps into the building through air vents.
+The collision generates 0.9 magnitude seismic waves as observed by Columbia University's Lamont-Doherty Earth Observatory.
 Additionally, Flight 11's explosion sends ignited jet fuel pouring down through various passages in the North Tower, causing fatal injuries nearly a hundred floors below when a fireball sweeps through the main lobby.
 Severed water pipes, collapsed walls, dislodged ceiling tiles and severed electrical wires are reported from the lobby to the 92nd floor.
 All three stairwells from the roof to the ground (labeled A, B and C) are clustered together in the impact region, with just 70 ft of space between each one.
 The impact of the plane, given its size, instantly severs all three, rendering escape from the impact zone or above impossible.
 The 92nd floor, though technically the last floor below the impact zone, is also cut off from the rest of the tower due to the stairwells being blocked by debris from Flight 11's impacted 93rd through 99th floors immediately above and the elevators being destroyed or inoperable from the 50th floor upward.
 People in the North Tower below the impact zone, as well as in the South Tower, start to evacuate.